pamasol/pamasol.github.io/README.md

 ## Deployment

-When pushing to master branch following pipeline gets triggered that builds the static pages and moves them to [https://pamasol.github.io](https://pamasol.github.io/):
+When pushing to `master` branch following pipeline gets triggered that builds the static pages in a first step.
+The static pages are placed in th `gh-pages` branch and will be moved from there to [https://pamasol.github.io](https://pamasol.github.io/) in a second step:

 1. `create-static-page` is defined in [`.github/workflows/gh-pages.yml`](https://github.com/pamasol/pamasol.github.io/blob/main/.github/workflows/gh-pages.yml).
 It creates the static content and places it in the `gh-pages` branch.